sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 The User endpoint only synchronizes attributes needed to create a Sourcegraph account.

-The following attributes are synchronized:
+We sync the following attributes:

 - preferred username
 - name